Active in New York, N.Y.

 - Phyllis Crawford papers concerning the Index of American Design, 1936-1963

-- Image Gallery items from other collections related to Crawford, Phyllis
+- Image and Media Gallery items from other collections related to Crawford, Phyllis

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Phyllis Crawford, 1964 Aug.
 27, Archives of American Art, Smithsonian Institution.